Jmuccigr/miscellaneous/howto/convert and unpaper.md

 - Split double-layout pages with `--layout double --output-pages 2`.
 - Create multiple documents for multi-page input: `filename-%02d.pgm` where the 2 indicates the number of digits in the output filenames.

+## img2pdf

+- Create a pdf from images (like those produced by convert and unpaper) to give to ocrmypdf: `img2pdf files*.pgm | ocrmypdf - output.pdf`